Accounting policies and procedures

 Domestic grants comprise grants received from Estonian residents including other public sector entities (except international grants passed on by them).
 International grants comprise grants received from non-residents, including international organisations.

-11.3.10 Non-monetary grants are classified as follows:
+11.3.10 Non-monetary grants shall be classified as follows:

 • grants received through transactions where the grant provider delivers goods or services to the university as the grant recipient without a direct sale by the supplier.

-11.3.12 Government grants are accounted for:
+11.3.12 Government grants shall be accounted as follows:

 11.4 Operational funding grants